jjb/ruby-clock/README.md

 ## Usage

-Write a file with your scheduled jobs in it, named Clockfile.
-The DSL and capabilities are the same as those of [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler/).
+Create a file named Clockfile.
+This will hold your job definitions.
+The DSL and capabilities
+are the same as those of [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler/).
 Read the rufus-scheduler documentation to see what you can do.